ICD-11 code : 6A71.1;

 there are no delusions or hallucinations during the episode.
 A depressive episode

-is characterized by a period of almost daily depressed mood or diminished interest
+is characterised by a period of depressed mood or diminished interest in activities